-We have applied to have our units listed on Nasdaq.
+Our units have been approved to be listed on Nasdaq.
 We expect that our units will be listed on Nasdaq on or promptly after the date of this prospectus.
 Following the date our Class A ordinary shares, warrants and rights are eligible to trade separately, we anticipate that our Class A ordinary shares, warrants and rights will be separately listed on Nasdaq.
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
 Although after giving effect to this offering we expect to meet, on a pro forma basis, the minimum initial listing standards set forth in the Nasdaq listing standards, we cannot assure you that our securities will be, or will continue to be, listed on Nasdaq in the future or prior to our initial business combination.
-In order to continue listing our securities on Nasdaq prior to our initial business combination, we must maintain a minimum number of holders of our securities (generally 400 public holders).
+In order to continue listing our securities on Nasdaq prior to our initial business combination, we must maintain certain financial, distribution and share price levels.
+Generally, we must maintain a minimum number of holders of our securities (generally 400 public holders).
 Additionally, in connection with our initial business combination, we will be required to demonstrate compliance with Nasdaq's initial listing requirements, which are more rigorous than Nasdaq's continued listing requirements, in order to continue to maintain the listing of our securities on Nasdaq.
 For instance, our public shares price would generally be required to be at least \$4.00 per share and we would be required to have a minimum of 400 round lot holders of our securities, of which at least half of such round lot holders must own Class A ordinary shares valued at a minimum of \$2,500.
 We cannot assure you that we will be able to meet those initial listing requirements at that time.